karayabin/universe-snapshot/universe/Ling/Light_Kit_Demo/README.md

 What is this?
 ============

-This is my first [Light_Kit](https://github.com/lingtalfi/Light_Kit) demo.
+TODO...

-My intention is to create 5 websites using the Light_Kit planet.
+In this repo, I've created 5 demo websites with [Light_Kit](https://github.com/lingtalfi/Light_Kit), as to demonstrate how one can use Light_Kit to build websites.

-The 5 websites use bootstrap.
+There are actually 5 websites, all created by Brad Traversy in his course [Bootstrap 4 From Scratch With 5 Projects ](https://www.udemy.com/bootstrap-4-from-scratch-with-5-projects/).

-The credits for those 5 websites actually goes to Brad Traversy, the author of the course [Bootstrap 4 From Scratch With 5 Projects ](https://www.udemy.com/bootstrap-4-from-scratch-with-5-projects/), which I followed on udemy.com, and from which I learned how to use bootstrap 4.
+The 5 websites are use Bootstrap 4 and are responsive.

-I can only recommend this course for any web developer who wants to learn bootstrap 4.
+Browse those TODO...

 Now the Light_Kit planet is not limited to creating bootstrap themes, but I wanted to start simple first, and so bootstrap appeared to me as a good starting point.